Sep 14, 2011

 to download the premium lesson PDFs for the complete lesson.

-No videos for Key Signatures - G Major and E Minor at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Assets for Key Signatures - G Major and E Minor at this time.

 Just browsing over both books, they look fantastic!
 I'm a guitarist and uke player for over 25 years and was thinking about writing a ukulele book but you've already written what I think are the best, most comprehensive and thorough books I've ever seen for the instrument.
 I just might end up buying every book you've written and I'll be giving my highest recommendation for your books to my friends and students.
 Thank you so much for taking the time to write such great books! — Peter Rhee